A-Z of life insurance: 50 terms explained and simplified

 28. Over 50s life insurance

-A type of life insurance policy exclusively for people over the age of 50, which guarantees a lump sum benefit for your loved ones when you pass away.
+A type of life insurance policy exclusively for people over the age of 50, which guarantees a lump sum benefit for your loved ones when you pass away, provided you keep paying the premiums.
 Usually, these policies have fixed premiums.

 29. Payment protection insurance

 Also known as PPI, is a type of insurance policy that provides short-term cover for loans and other financial repayments under certain specified circumstances, like the holder of the policy not being able to work due to redundancy, illness, or injury.